Work and study in Japan under JPEPA (Caregiver and Nurse)

 - Though the training in Philippines is composed of Japanese instructors, there are also Filipino teachers and most of the staff are Filipino.
 But in Japan, everyone is Japanese and only few are able to speak English and most of the time they don’t encourage use of english for training purposes.
 So, if you don’t find the language interesting it will be a BIG BIG challenge.

 - Japanese itself is difficult.
 Kanji, Hiragana and Katakana.
 BUT Filipinos are good at adopting the pronunciation.

-- The training center in Japan is housing different nationalities, thus caution is needed because sometimes misunderstanding and harm is evident.
+- The training center in Japan is housing different nationalities, thus caution is needed because sometimes there ate misunderstanding and harm.

-- Filipino and Japanese have a huge gap and difference, especially on values and thinking.
-Imagine the storm this will cause to a culture and values-centered Filipino.
+- Filipino and Japanese have a huge gap and difference, especially on values and way if thinking.
+Imagine the storm this will cause to a culture and Filipino values-centered Filipino.

-- Just like Japanese employees, JPEPA trainees have the right for a number of days paid leave (usually 10 days and gets longer year after year) a year supported also by the signed contract.
+- Just like Japanese employees, JPEPA trainees have the right to avail a number of paid leave days (usually 10 days and gets longer year after year) a year supported also by the signed contract.
 But this varies on the hospital you are in, some may allow you some may not.
 Considering Japanese workers are also apprehensive with long days being away from work.
 You should check this before you sign the contract.

 - It’s never a joke to prepare for the board exam when they only allow trainees few chances.

 - Even if you are called candidate, the other staff at your work place will not consider you as a trainee but rather you equal to them.
 Prepare to do tasks you don’t expect.

 - During the study course in Japan, everyone is pampered and well taken care of.
 Thus, will make the candidate shocked or frustrated or hard to cope up when transferred already to his/her facility/ hospital.

 - Always follow the laws and rules during the training because failure to do so affects the next batches of candidates.
 It might lead to more stricter policies.